BurakAhmet/cs50AI/4.Learning/nim/README.md

 #### Usage:
-write "python play.py" to your command line app and start to play.
+Write "python play.py" to your command line app and start to play.